Varroosis Disease of Honey Bees

 Development of Acaricide Resistance: Overuse of chemical treatments has led to resistant mite populations.
 These treatments become less effective.

-Need for New Control Methods: Research into new and innovative Varroa management strategies is a constant need.
+Need for New Control Methods: Research into innovative hive management strategies is a constant need.

 Additional Resources